llun/rt3573sta/README.md

 sudo make
 ```

-If there were no errors and the compilation went smoothly install:
+If there were no errors and the compilation went smoothly, install:
 ```
 sudo make install
 ```